isc-projects/bind9/doc/arm/reference.rst

    by using the ``transfers`` phrase of the ``server`` statement.

 .. namedconf:statement:: transfer-source
+   :tags: transfer
+   :short: Defines which local IPv4 address(es) are bound to TCP connections used to fetch zones transferred inbound by the server.

    ``transfer-source`` determines which local address is bound to IPv4 TCP connections used to fetch zones transferred inbound by the